 There are effective ways to teach reading comprehension strategies, and there are fun and engaging activities you can use.
 The key is to spark meaningful learning that helps children understand and connect with the text they read.

 In this post, we’ll look at reading comprehension activities and strategies for Emergent, Early and Transitional Readers.
-In a later post, we’ll tackle how to help your Fluent readers master those higher-level comprehension strategies, so stay tuned!
+In a separate post, we’ll tackle how to help your Fluent readers master those higher-level comprehension strategies.
+(Click here for that post on Reading Comprehension Strategies List for Fluent Readers.)

 First, let’s talk about our sweet little Emergent Readers.
 It’s both challenging and fun to see them awakening to the world of print.
 But how much do those kiddos comprehend in a Guided Reading lesson?